 This course provides an in-depth study of UNIX based operating systems administration and networking.
 The installation configuration and management of UNIX-based servers is covered in-depth.
 The course also covers the configuration of UNIX-based operating systems in a network environment.
 Students will spend a significant amount of the classroom meeting time conducting hands-on laboratory exercises.
-This course makes extensive use of Sun Microsystems curriculum in Solaris systems administration and networking.
-With extensive outside study and review students in this course may become prepared to become certified as Solaris systems administrators.
+With extensive outside study and review students in this course may become prepared to become certified as Linux systems administrators.
 (Prerequisite(s): CSCI 1423 or instructor approval) 4C/4/0/0